You can, at any time, switch to a different theme. You can choose from a number of professionally designed themes in a variety of styles and colors.

 Ron Alvarado is the President and founder of Novus Group, LLC, a Pittsburgh based staffing and recruitment outsourcing company.
 In June 2013 (for the 3rd consecutive year) Novus was ranked one of the Top 500 Hispanic Businesses in the U.S. by Hispanic Business Magazine and in September 2014, the magazine named Novus the 24th Fastest Growing Company in the nation.
 In August 2013 (for the 2nd year in a row) Novus was named one of The 100 Fastest Growing Privately Owned Companies in Pittsburgh by the Pittsburgh Business Times.

-Mr. Alvarado proudly served on the Pennsylvania Workforce Investment Board (WIB), the Governor’s principal private sector policy advisor on workforce development issues.
-He was initially appointed to the WIB in 2008 by then Governor Edward G. Rendell and was reappointed by Governor Tom Corbett.
-He is the Chairman of the Pittsburgh Metropolitan Area Hispanic Chamber of Commerce and also serves on the board of the Dollar Energy Fund.
+Mr. Alvarado currently serves as the Chairman of the Pittsburgh Metropolitan Area Hispanic Chamber of Commerce.
+He proudly served on the Pennsylvania Workforce Investment Board (WIB), the Governor’s principal private sector policy advisor on workforce development issues.
+He was initially appointed to the WIB in 2008 by then Governor Edward G. Rendell and was reappointed by then Governor Tom Corbett.

 Carmen Malloy Peoples Natural Gas, Consultant,